-During the 2020/21 financial year one significant governance issue has been identified.
-This is detailed in the table below together with the action that was and is being taken to address the issue:
+During the 2021/22 financial year two significant governance issues have been identified.
+These are detailed in the table below together with the actions that are being taken to address them:

-Governance Issue Action taken during Continuing Action 2020/21 Achievement of Corporate Objectives due to Covid-19 pandemic.
-The potential impact of the Covid-19 pandemic on the Council's ability to achieve it's Corporate Objectives continues to be assessed.
-A COVID-19 Recovery Strategy has been agreed and recovery plans are being developed to address any issues arising from the pandemic that affect the Council's ability to achieve its Corporate Objectives.
+Governance Issue Action taken during Continuing Action 2021/22 Achievement of Corporate Objectives due to Covid-19 pandemic.
+The impact of the Covid-19 pandemic on the Council's ability to achieve its Corporate Objectives continues to be assessed.
+A COVID-19 Recovery Strategy has been agreed and recovery plans have been developed and implemented to address any issues arising from the pandemic that affect the Council's ability to achieve its Corporate Objectives.
+There is an imminent change in the operational model for the Council's capital projects and facilities management services.
+A new 'teckal' company has been established to deliver the services.
+Facilities management services have been transferred to Alliance Norse in April 2022 and capital project services have been transferred in July 2022.